dodgerogers/nucleus-core-ruby/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](LICENSE.txt).
+The gem is available under the terms of the [proprietary software license](LICENSE.txt).

 ## Code of conduct